GDC-ConsumerEdge/consumer-edge-core/README.md

 Please perform the following sequence of events:

-1. Install docker on the **provisioning machine** (your machine, a cloud-top, etc)
+1. Install docker and other components needed on the **provisioning machine** (your machine, a cloud-top, or a GCE VM etc)

     ```bash
-    docker --version
+    ./setup.sh
     ```

 1. This project uses Personal Access Tokens (PATs) for ACM's authentication of the `root-repo`.
 [Create a new PAT token](https://docs.gitlab.com/ee/user/project/deploy_tokens/) and save the credentials for the steps below. ![gitlab token](docs/Gitlab_token.png)
-    1. Create the PAT with **read_repository** privilege.
+    1. Go to user **Preferences** on the top right corner.
+On the left menu, select **Access Tokens**
-    1. The "Token name" name that will be used as an environment variable **SCM_TOKEN_USER**.
+    2. Choose a "Token name" name that will be used later in this installation as an environment variable **SCM_TOKEN_USER**.
+    3. Create the PAT with **read_repository** privilege.
-    1. The produced token value that will be uesd as an environment variable **SCM_TOKEN_TOKEN**.
-Go to user **Preferences** on the top right corner.
+    4. The produced token value that will be uesd later in this installation as an environment variable **SCM_TOKEN_TOKEN**.

 ## SSH Key Management